NataliRozin/jhu_software_concepts/module_3/README.md

 pip install -r requirements.txt
 ```

+**Step 3: Update the database password** in `DB/connection.py` to match your local PostgreSQL setup.

-**Step 3:** Navigate to the project directory and execute:
+**Step 4:** Navigate to the project directory and execute:
 ```bash
 python app.py
 ```

-**Step 4:** Open your browser and go to http://127.0.0.1:8000 to see the website.
+**Step 5:** Open your browser and go to http://127.0.0.1:8000 to see the website.